Amna Shamim contributed research and writing to the most recent version of this story.

 You’ll want to maximize the features and space you’re going to get for what you’re spending, so that six months from move-in, you’re not regretting your decision.
 So let’s break down what you’ll pay with self-built, new construction, and existing homes, so you can narrow down your search enough to have a great real estate agent take you the rest of the way to your dream home.

 There are build-your-own-house programs that can make this cheaper, or you can use shipping containers or tiny homes, so you have a lot more flexibility with price here — to a point.
 You may also encounter surprises (some unpleasant) when it comes to budget and timelines.

-HomeLight’s own experts have determined you can build your own home for anywhere from $16,000 and $350,000, depending on various factors including square footage, energy efficiency, and the level of DIY.
+HomeLight’s own experts have determined you can build your own home for anywhere between $8,500 and $360,000, depending on various factors, including square footage, energy efficiency, and the level of DIY.

 “In general, it is totally possible to build your dream home, but it’s critical to work within your budget, and be realistic about it, to make it happen.
 Understanding how to measure for materials is key, in addition to understanding the skeleton of your home for remodels that aren’t just skin-deep.”

 There are several pros to building your own home as opposed to buying one that was constructed to someone else’s specifications.

 You can customize the house to your exact desires.
 You can ensure the primary bedroom has that giant jetted tub you always dreamed of, or that your living room has the reading nook you want.
 Whatever you desire, you can ensure your custom-built home has it.

 Ralph Modica, a Brooklyn, New York condo expert whose average listing sells for $1 million, often works with clients who expect a lot of customizations in the home they’re considering building or renovating.
 What’s he found is that